-1. Christmas-related celebrations in Italy start in early December and conclude on Epiphany – 6th January.
+1. Christmas-related celebrations in Italy traditionally start on the 8th December and conclude on Epiphany – 6th January.

 2. Nativity scenes, called ‘presepe‘ in Italian, are carefully arranged in churches, city squares and private homes.
 They represent the Holy Family in the stable.
 They can be small with tiny figurines or human-size and in some churches the whole town of Bethlehem is recreated in minute detail around the stable.